Šárka (name)

-Šárka is an old female given name of Bohemian origin.
-Believed to be a variant of Sarah, Sarka means "princess," coming from the Hebrew sar (שרה).
-Sarka is more prevalent in Slavic countries, such as the Czech Republic, where it is the seventy-second most common female name.
+Šárka is an old female given name of Bohemian origin. Šárka is most prevalent in Slavic countries, particularly Czechia, where it is the seventy-second most common female name.

-Šárka is also the name of a cliff on the north-western outskirts of Prague.
+Šárka is also the name of a cliff on the northwestern outskirts of Prague.
 The mythological heroine, Šárka, is said to have jumped from this cliff out of remorse for helping to lure Ctirad, a local hero, into a trap.